Take a ‘Day Drinking With Seth Meyers’–Inspired Bar Crawl Through NYC

 151 Loisaida Avenue, Manhattan

-Seen in “Seth and Dua Lipa Go Day Drinking”
+Seen in: “Seth and Dua Lipa Go Day Drinking”

 YouTube player

 In a sit-down interview shortly after their drinking excursion, Meyers explained how Lipa went to the restroom at one point… and never came back.
-After explaining that she was happy that she gets “to live another day” after the experience, the singer explained that she simply decided to take a nap on the floor of the restaurant’s bathroom.
+After explaining that she was happy she gets “to live another day” after the experience, the singer said she had simply decided to take a nap on the floor of the restaurant’s bathroom.
 She made up for the party foul, however, when she and Seth took a shot from a Barbie Dreamhouse and got matching tattoos on air.
 Consider yourself warned.

 Zero Bond (zerobondny.com)